gcanti/fp-ts/docs/api/md/Option.md

 ```ts
 (p: Predicate<A>): Option<A>
 ```
 Returns this option if it is non empty and the predicate `p` return `true` when applied to this Option's value.
-Otherwise returns none
+Otherwise returns `None`
 ### fold
 ```ts
 <B>(n: Lazy<B>, s: (a: A) => B): B